hunar21/EDA2/README.md

 # Srock market prediction with Distributed Computing

-This project is designed to efficiently analyze and summarize protein domain data for human and Ecoli datasets.
-It automates domain prediction, result summarization, and mean score calculation by combining tailored Python scripts with distributed computing tools like Apache Spark.
+This project is designed to efficiently process and analyze stock market datasets using distributed computing tools.
+It leverages Apache Spark for parallelized model execution across thousands of CSV files to evaluate prediction accuracy.
+The system is capable of training a model on one dataset and testing it on thousands of others, making it suitable for large-scale financial data experiments and stress testing.

-The implementation emphasizes scalability, performance, and simplicity, ensuring the system can handle large datasets while minimizing overhead.
-This streamlined workflow offers a valuable solution for researchers and organizations conducting bioinformatics studies on protein domains.
+The implementation focuses on scalability, automation, and performance.
+By combining Python scripts, Terraform for infrastructure provisioning, Ansible for configuration, and Apache Airflow for orchestration, the project ensures a streamlined, repeatable workflow for financial time-series prediction tasks.

 ---